Mel0nABC/mlncommander/README.md

 - Options on the right button, on files or explorers
 - Select themes, new ones should go to /usr/share/themes

+#### V1.02

+- Select themes, new ones should go to /usr/share/themes
+- Stop loading data process on path properties in properties section
+- Added more action buttons on right click on explorer and files

 ## Motivation

 This started as a project to learn Python.
 Then, I searched for a native graphical environment for Linux and found Gtk.
 I realized I could adapt it to my needs, since despite excellent similar programs, I had specific needs, such as image previews.